-Child abuse can be a single thing or lots of things that have happened over a longer period of time.
-It can happen anywhere: at school, at a child-care centre, in the community or at home.
-It could be done by any adult: like a parent, a caregiver, a teacher or a family friend.
+Child abuse can be a one-off event or continue over a long period of time.
+Child abuse can happen anywhere.
+The abuse could be done by any adult: like a parent, a caregiver, a teacher or a family friend.

 No one is allowed to use extreme force to hurt you, but it is not against the law for your parents to use reasonable physical punishment to discipline you, such as a smack.
 If your parents use more force than is necessary under the circumstances, this could be against the law.

 If you feel that you are being punished too harshly, too often or are constantly scared of being hurt, or you have any injury after being hit, you should contact someone for help.

 If you are in immediate danger of being hurt or abused, please call the police on 000 and if you can, go to a secure place like to a trusted family friend, your school, a police station, or a medical centre.

 If you have been hurt it is important to go to a doctor or hospital, so they can make sure you are okay.

 If you are being abused you should talk to an adult you trust, like a close friend, your doctor or a teacher.
 It’s important to know that people like teachers, doctors and police may be required by law to make a report to child protection authorities if they think you are experiencing or are at risk of experiencing child abuse.
 All reports are confidential, so the person who hurt you will not be told who reported it, they will only be told the nature of the report so that the authorities can investigate.

 To talk about anything that’s troubling you at all call the Kids Helpline.
 This is a supportive service for people between 5 and 25 years of age.
 They are available 24 hours and you can call them on 1800 55 1800.
 You can also email them by going to: https://www.kidshelpline.com.au/get-help/email-counselling.